By making a few changes, my children stopped being the little people who held my peace hostage.

 Once you’ve figured out how you and your children are wired, you can move on to identifying your needs as an introverted parent.

 This is a challenge as parents because our role is so sacrificial.
-Our children and their needs naturally come first, but I believe introverted parents can quickly hit a wall with this mindset.
+Our children and their needs naturally come first, but I believe introverted parents will quickly hit a wall with this mindset.
 The inherent neediness (especially in the early days) and helplessness of small children can make them draining to be around.
-Extroverted children especially can feel like they suck your energy reserves dry.
+Extroverted children, especially, can suck your energy reserves dry.

-One of my hardest lessons to learn was that I can’t pour from an empty cup.
+One of the hardest lessons for me to learn as a parent was that I can’t pour from an empty cup.
 When I realized that it was absolutely crucial for me to have solitude and time away from my children to recharge in order to be a calm, happy, loving parent, I was able to stop beating myself up for being… well, me.

 Likewise, it’s important to understand your kids’ needs so they can feel happy, secure, and able to take on the world.

-A great example of this was during the car ride home after collecting my sons from school and day care.
+A great example of this was during the car ride home after collecting my sons from school.
 This experience was typically filled with tension and conflict as my eldest (the verbal processor) had so many experiences to share about his day, while my youngest (the internal processor) had been connected and stimulated all day and was ready to retreat into his own world for some downtime.

 This touches on my next point…